Vacant Unit Tax

 Declarations are mandatory.
 Properties which have not declared will be determined vacant and be charged the Vacant Unit Tax on their final property tax bill.

-If you believe that you should not pay the tax you can submit a Notice of Complaint.
+If you believe that you should not pay the tax, you can submit a Notice of Complaint after you have been charged the tax, starting in July 2024.

 A Notice of Complaint allows a property owner to dispute the city’s Vacant Unit Tax charge.
 Property owners can submit a Notice of Complaint after the tax has been charged.
 If the property is declared as a principal residence or occupied, the VUT and any related interest fee would be reversed.